jbirnick/waybar-timer/README.md

 ```
 waybar-timer increase 60 || waybar-timer new 1 'notify-send "Timer expired."'
 ```
-Then if there is an existing timer it gets increased, otherwise a new one minute timer is created.
+Then, if there is an existing timer it gets increased, otherwise a new one minute timer is created.
 This is also implemented in the [example configuration](#example-configuration).
 Just try to scroll up when there is no timer running!